Uruguay poised to emulate the stars of 1950

 Every Copa America squad here

-The vestiges of a counter-attacking, fighting mentality that had propelled the team to the 2014 World Cup semi-finals were being picked off and ripped apart by an ageing squad and more tactically malleable opponents.
+The vestiges of a counter-attacking, fighting mentality that peaked in the nation's run to the 2010 World Cup semi-finals were being picked off and ripped apart by an ageing squad and more tactically malleable opponents.

 The slump sparked the catalyst for a change in personnel and philosophy that, two years on, is set to bear fruit at the scene of arguably Uruguayan football's greatest moment, Rio's iconic Maracana.